lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 1. Find the "Tailscale" add-on and click it.
 If it doesn't show up, wait until HA refreshes the information about the add-on, or click **Reload** in the **...** menu at the top right corner.
-1. Click the "Install" button to install the add-on.
+1. Click the "INSTALL" button to install the add-on.

+## How to use

 1. Start the "Tailscale" add-on.
 1. Check the logs of the "Tailscale" add-on to see if everything went well.
 1. Open the **Web UI** of the "Tailscale" add-on to complete authentication and